ubc-library-rc/digital-exhibits-survey/content/introduction.md

 ---
 # Digital Exhibits

 For researchers, digital exhibits can provide an opportunity to communicate research to a broader audience.
 Digital exhibits can be used to highlight research on many different topics.
-[The Seahorse Project](https://seahorseproject.omeka.net/), [California Women for Agriculture](https://cawomenforag.omeka.ne), [The Latina History Project](https://latinahistoryproject.omeka.net/), are all examples of websites built using Omeka.net.
+[The Seahorse Project](https://seahorseproject.omeka.net/), and the [Stonewall: Riot, Rebellion, Activism and Identity](https://stonewallhistory.omeka.net/), are examples of websites built using Omeka.net.

 ## Digital Exhibits and Pedagogy